snotbubble/stuq/README.md

 Open Houdini,
-copy contents of houdini scripts into respective shelf tools: farmit, wedge1b1, wedge1b1L, select ROPs to render, hit the button for farmit on the shelf to farm the ROPS.
+copy contents of houdini scripts into respective shelf tools: farmit, wedge1b1, wedge1b1L, select ROPs to render, hit the button for farmit on the shelf to farm the ROPS, it will:
+ * save your hipfile!
+ * copy your hipfile with a jobID as its name (clean these up yourself if its annoying)
+ * rsync your $HFS to farm/hfs sos the slaves can run daily-builds too
+ * piece together commands to process your stuff
+ * create the commands in farm/pending

 For wedge1by1local, make a farm on the desktop.